ulsa/stockquote/README.md

 ## Installation

-[Leiningen](https://github.com/technomancy/leiningen) is needed in order to compile the application.
+1. [Leiningen](https://github.com/technomancy/leiningen) is needed in order to compile the application.
 It will also make running it easier.

-Make sure you have a file containing the AWS credentials for your account:
+2. Make sure you have a file containing the AWS credentials for your account, including the account number, which is used to identify the queues:

         $ cat ~/.aws.properties
         {:aws.accessKeyId "some_access_key"
-     :aws.secretKey "some_secret_key"}
+         :aws.secretKey "some_secret_key"
+         :aws.account "some_account_number"}

+3. Create two queues on Amazon SQS:

+    * sqwork
+    * sqresult

+4. Make sure the account you're using has access to your SQS queues.

 ## Usage